graphql-go/graphql/CONTRIBUTING.md

-When opening new issues or commenting on existing issues on this repository please make sure discussions are related to concrete technical issues with the `graphql-go` software.
+When opening new issues or commenting on existing issues on this repository please make sure discussions are related to concrete technical issues with the `graphql` implementation.

 ## Code Contributions

-The `graphql-go` project welcomes new contributors.
+The `graphql` project welcomes new contributors.

 This document will guide you through the contribution process.